How Will Technology Change Education And The Future Of Learning?

 Purely academic standards, such as the Common Core movement in the United States, will begin to decline.
 As educators seek curriculum based not on content, but on the ability to interact, self-direct, and learn, institutionally-centered artifacts of old-age academia will lose credibility.

-Visual data will replace numerical data as schools struggle to communicate learning results to disenfranchised family and community members.
+Visual data will replace numerical data as schools struggle to communicate learning results to disenfranchised families and community members.

 Education Technology In 2020